News and views

 Finding activities that are not only enjoyable but feel safe for a loved one with dementia is important….

-Care on holiday
+Personal care on holiday

 Whether you are planning to enjoy a weekend away in the Lake District, or want to go on…